tdilauro/Simplified-wiki/Millenium.md

 # SSL certificate chain

 We've noticed that the hosts of the Millenium Patron API tends to have problems with their SSL certificate chains.
 The Library Simplified circulation manager will refuse to connect to a server unless it can connect that server's SSL certificate with a certificate it already trusts.
+For many III hosts, a key piece of evidence is missing, so the circulation manager can't make this connection.

-You can test this for yourself by trying to access the Millenium Patron API using the command-line `curl` command:
+You can test for this problem by trying to access the Millenium Patron API using the command-line `curl` command:

 ```
 $ curl https://ils.mylibrary.org:54620/PATRONAPI/